-movement which has produced the great invasions of the west from time immemorial, and it is likely that the fertile Oxus valley was already in possession of Scythian tribes. - Sacae very probably?. when the Iranians appeared.
+movement which has produced the great invasions of the west from time immemorial', and it is likely that the fertile Oxus valley was already in possession of Scythian tribes,-Sacae very probably2, when the Iranians appeared.
 Many of the customs which we look upon as purely as "Zoroastrian", may be really of non-Aryan origin3.
 The practice of exposing the dead appears to have been common in various forms among many Scythian tribes.
 Can it be possible that the practice merely received a sanction from the religion of Zoroaster?
-We may compare the accounts of the Bactrian customs with regard to the dead and infirm, with those obtaining among the Parthians, Derbices, the Ceis, the Caspii' and the Massegetae', from which it may be inferred that they all had a common origin, and that præ-Arvan, and possibly Scythian or 'Sacan'.
+We may compare the accounts of the Bactrian customs with regard to the dead and infirm, with those obtaining among the Parthians, Derbices, the Cei4, the Caspii5 and the Massegetae6, from which it may be inferred that they all had a common origin, and that præ-Aryan, and possibly Scythian or 'Sacæn'.

-1 It has been suggested that in the Sacao we find the earliest mention of the Turk, (Bury, History of Greece p.
+1 It has been suggested that in the Sacae we find the earliest mention of the Turk.
+(Bury, History of Greece p.
 791).

-[&]quot;They call all the Sacae Scythians" (Horod: VII.
-64.)
-The word really applies to a particular tribe, but is used loosely of all "Scythians" by classical writers.
+2 "They call all the Sacae Scythians" (Herod: VII.
+64,) The word really applies to a particular tribe, but is used loosely of all "Scythians" by classical writers.

-^{2 &}quot;The general mode is delineation in dogs and birds" (Justin 41.
+3 "The general mode is delineation in dogs and birds" (Justin 41.
 3.)

-Strato, X. 5.
+4 Strabo, X. 5.
 6.

-b , XI, 11.
-8.
+[&]quot; XI.
+11. 8.

-a.
-X.I.
+^{6 ,,} XI.
 8. 6.
-(Massa Politevi for "great").
-Note openically what Stuben says of the Baterian entime (XI.
-IA.
-5):- "The practice of the Ceepii, with regard to their dead, is more tolerable than that of the Baterians, but the causeus of the latter resemble the Sopthian entour more closely", indices we interpret the world assistance as more interpret as morely manning "more average", in a general world assistance as more than the property of the property of
+(Massa Pehlevi for "great"): Note especially what Strabo says of the Bactrian enstom (XI, 1h, 3):--"The practice of the Caspii, with regard to their dead, is more tolerable than that of the Bactrians, but the customs of the latter resemble the Scythian customs more closely", unless we interpret the word oxuOuxáripor as merely meaning "more savage", in a general sense.

-The fur-clad Anaitis', too, may have existed in Bactria at a period anterior to the coming of the Iranians.
-Her principal feast was called the "Sacca", and we may be tempted to think that the furs which were her chief ornament, like those of the god described by Cunningham', point to her being originally a Scythian or Saccen deity from the cold north, where the Nomad tribes often wore scal-skin' and other furs.
-She was no doubt taken over and identified with the Iranian, and later the Elelienic, goddess by the process of 'Syncretism', which is a common phenomenon of later Greek religion.
+The fur-clad Anaitis1, too, may have existed in Bactria at a period anterior to the coming of the Iranians.
+Her principal feast was called the "Sacea", and we may be tempted to think that the furs which were her chief ornament, like those of the god described by Cunningham2, point to her being originally a Scythian or Sacæn deity from the cold north, where the Nomad tribes often wore seal-skin3 and other furs.
+She was no doubt taken over and identified with the Iranian, and later the Hellenic, goddess by the process of 'Syncretism', which is a common phenomenon of later Greek religion.

-The Iranian conquerors seem to have seized the hill fortresses, and to have established themselves there, as the Normans did in their castles in England: and hence we find the various strongholds to have been severally the abodes of the great Iranian lords, Oxyartes, Sismithres and others.
+The Iranian conquerors seem to have seized the hill fortresses, and to have established themselves there, as the Normans did in their castles in England : and hence we find the various strongholds to have been severally the abodes of the great Iranian lords, Oxyartes, Sismithres and others.
 These Iranians appear to have formed the 'knightly' or Equestrian class (for which again we go to Norman, England, for a parallel), and the famous

-Annitis-See note on provious chapter.
-It may be been as well to draw attention to the significant fact that the Scybian invaders of Bactria were particularly dwoted to her cult.
-Nano appears on nearly all their coins, perioularly those of Kadphises, She is portrayed on a coin of Huviska.
+1 Annitis - See note on provious chapter.
+It may be here as well to draw attention to the significant fact that the Scythian invaders of Bactria were particularly devoted to her cult.
+Nano appears on nearly all their coins, particularly those of Kadphises.
+She is portrayed on a coin of Huviska.

-2 Cunningham, Num : Chron : IX.
+2 Cunningham, Num : Chron : JX.
 295.

-3 e g.
-The Massagette, Strabo XI, 8.
-7.
+3 e.g. The Massageta, Strabo XI, 8, 7.